Rankings-Dependent Preferences: A Real Goods Matching Experiment: Experimental Design

 Our next two hypotheses concern truth-telling and preference-reporting.
 Recall that, in the standard matching model without rankings-dependent utility, RSD is strategyproof while the Boston mechanism is not.
 In the case of Boston, agents may manipulate their preferences implied by their fundamental values by ranking popular objects lower, because they are likely to be taken in earlier rounds of the mechanism.
 But how do these properties extend to the case of rankings-dependent utility?

 Truth-telling with respect to fundamental values will no longer be a dominant strategy of either mechanism, because agents may want to manipulate and rank objects that are less popular highly so that they receive a higher-ranked object and the corresponding increase in $\rho(j)$.
-Intuitively, there are two reasons an agent might want to deviating from truth-telling in Boston: (1) to avoid losing out on a middle-ranked object if she is unassigned in round one and (2) to obtain a higher $\rho(j)$.
-For SD, only (2) matters, and so we expect higher rates of truth-telling in SD compared to Boston.

-Before stating our hypotheses, we will formalize the intuition from the previous paragraph.
-To state our formal theorems, we make the following assumption on preferences:
+In general, it is difficult to solve for an equilibrium with rankings-dependence.
+However, by putting more structure on the model, we will be able to show some results.
+In particular, we make the following assumption:

 {\bf Assumption:} For all $x_j\in X$, $v_i(x_j)=v_{i'}(x_j):=v_j$ for all $i,i'\in I$ and that these values are common knowledge.
 Further, $v_1,v_2 \gg \bar{v}=v_3=\cdots=v_n$.

 In words, we assume that there is complete information, a common ordinal preference, and that objects $x_1$ and $x_2$ are much better than the other objects.\footnote{Though unlikely to ever hold exactly, common ordinal preferences is an assumption commonly made to approximate highly correlated preferences while still maintaining analytic tractability (see, e.g., \cite{abdul_che_yasuda:AER:2011}, \cite{featherstone2016boston}, and \cite{fragiadakis2019designing}).
 As we explain in this paragraph, we think our preference assumption captures well the fundamental strategic tension we wanted to induce with our selection of objects, which is whether to rank the backpack or the water bottle first.} The motivation for this assumption is that goods 1 and 2 are strongly enough preferred by all agents to all other goods, so that the main strategic decision is whether to rank $x_1$ or $x_2$ first.
 The exact goods in the experiment were chosen with this model of valuations in mind: given the popularity of Fjallraven backpacks and Hydroflask water bottles to our participant pool of undergraduate students, we expected these two objects to be the most popular, and strongly preferred to the other three objects (a notebook, coffee mug, and pens).
 Indeed, 84\% of the participants value the backpack and water bottle as the two best goods, as measured by the Phase I elicitation.
 Table \ref{phase-I-goods} in the appendix shows that the average elicited values for the five objects used in the matching mechanism were \$28.24 (backpack), \$22.56 (water bottle), \$9.11 (notebook), \$6.53 (mug) and \$5.33 (pens).